Klosmi/html-basics/JS-basic.md

       this.r = r;               // these are properties on
       this.g = g;               // on the `new Color()` object
       this.b = b;
-      this.name = name;         // r, g, b, name can be called anything else.
+      this.name = name;         // this.r, this.name can be called anything else.
 Usually we give the same name.
     }
   }